-- Merchant website sends redirect directives the browser of the customer.
+- Merchant website sends redirect directives to the browser of the customer.

 - The customer browser will request a payment form from the payment gateway.

-- The payment gateway will listen to the request and send the payment form back to the customer browser.
+- The payment gateway will listen to the request and send the payment form back to the customer’s browser.

-- The customer will fill their card info in the payment form on their browser.
-The data will be sent to back to the payment gateway.
+- The customer will fill in their card info in the payment form on their browser.
+The data will be sent back to the payment gateway.

-- The payment gateway obtains the card details and send it to the payment system for processing.
+- The payment gateway obtains the card details and sends them to the payment system for processing.

-For merchants using payment gateways that collect card info using hosted payment gateway/redirection, they will have to meet the lowest level of PCI Compliance, and use a SAQ A form.
+For merchants using payment gateways that collect card info using hosted payment gateway/redirection, they will have to meet the lowest level of PCI Compliance and use an SAQ A form.

 - Merchant website creates a payment page.

 - The customer browser requests the payment gateway provider to return a child page.